-Honestly, after all those hours of standing in a warm kitchen prepping and baking goodies, the last thing you want to handle is a sink full of dirty dishes and mixing bowls.
+I think I speak for all of us when I say that cleaning up sucks!
+After countless hours of standing in a warm kitchen prepping and baking goodies, the last thing I want to do is scrub a sink full of dirty dishes and mixing bowls.
+Even some of the most simple recipes we all know and love can create an amazing amount of mess.

 Rest assured that most KitchenAid attachments, bowls included, are dishwasher safe.
 That is just one of the few reasons bakers love this pricey appliance.
 With the exception of some wire whisks, all the attachments are dishwasher-friendly.